PlayfulMathematician/sawmanip/README.md

 # How to build
 Open this open and cd into it.
-Now use make a build directory and cd into it then do cmake .. then do cmake --build . this will build it and you will have a file that you can execute.
+Now use make a build directory and cd into it then do ``cmake ..`` then do
+``cmake --build .``
+This will build it and you will have a file that you can execute.

+# Directory Structure
+There are 4 relevant files.
+main.c - The program that handles all the top level saw stuff. saw.c - The program that has the saw struct and all relevant saw logic. random.c - The RNG Program (this needs to exist so this code can run the same on all computers given the same seed) utils.c - The program for utils